scionproto/scion/doc/ColibriDesign.rst

     the COLIBRI traffic with higher priority than best effort.

 Stamping Service
-    The data-plane packets originating from the end-host go through this service once in the AS source of the reservation.
-The *stamping service* computes the per packet MAC that is later validated in the border routers of the rest of AS along the path.
+    The data-plane packets originating from the end-host go through the stamping service of their AS, before they are forwarded to the next on-path AS of the reservation.
+The *stamping service* computes the per packet MAC that is later validated in the border routers of the remaining on-path ASes.

 Monitoring
     Does the accounting and policing.
 It monitors per flow packets when